 Resources: 2021 Teaching Artist Roster

 Teaching Artists listed on the roster are those who have successfully completed Teaching Artist training and have been invited by KAC and KIBSD to continue teaching artist work.
 Inclusion on the roster does not necessarily guarantee teaching artist availability.

 Munartet cohort members are invited to join our Spring Arts and Sum'Arts for Kids program as instructors providing arts experiences for youth.
 Cohort members will be paired with experienced teaching artists to develop arts-focused and arts-integrated classes, and produce a lesson plan.
 Cohort members will receive a stipend for their work.

 Arts Ed Boxes

 Kodiak Arts Council maintains lending boxes of arts supplies that educators may check out to support artistic practice.
-There are currently five Arts Ed boxes, and each box includes a sample 5-day lesson plan developed by Munartet learning community members (click for lesson plan pdf):
+There are currently nine Arts Ed boxes, and each box includes a sample lesson plan developed by Munartet learning community members (click to View box Contents pdf):

 While Munartet learning community members have priority use of the boxes, this resource can be made available and checked out for two-week periods by PTAs or other school groups sponsoring after-hours activities, non-profit agencies sponsoring free community events, homeschool parents, private schools, and pre-schools.